stefanolande/YSFBMDirect/README.md

 You can add as many mapping as you wish with the 99 available DG-IDs (00-99).
 Pay attention that you cannot repeat DG-IDs and you cannot assign the same TG to multiple DG-IDs.

-## TODO

-`pi-star` will periodically overwrite `YSFHosts.txt`.
-Add instruction to preserve the custom line of the gateway.